 Statistics from the National Fire Protection Association indicate that approximately 384,000 residential fires in the United States in 2010 caused 13,800 injuries and 2,665 deaths.
 While the deaths represent enormous—and potentially avoidable—tragedies, the nonfatal injuries also merit attention.
-In many cases, household fire injuries create permanent, life-changing effects.
+In many cases, household fires cause permanent, life-changing injuries.

 As North Carolina personal injury attorneys, we are all too familiar with the effects of scalding water, superheated gases and smoke, and fire on the human body.
 We summarize these effects below:

 There are four categories, or degrees, of burn injuries, signifying the depth to which tissue is damaged: